 This is why we've come up with a list of the best cameras that can give you the range of a DSLR without the bulk and hassle of towing them around.
 A truly effective compact camera can prove to be a true blessing!

 - Check out our guide to the best compact cameras.

 This is what makes the 'travel camera' genre so popular.
 These are compact cameras, barely larger than a regular point-and-shoot model, but with massive 20x or 30x zoom lenses.
-You get the portability of a regular camera, but with much more scope for shooting different kinds of subjects.
+You get the portability of a regular camera, but with so much more scope for shooting different kinds of subjects.

 You're not going to get the same kind of quality you'd get from a DSLR or a mirrorless camera because the only way to make cameras with big zooms small enough to go in a pocket is to use a smaller sensor.
 But the picture quality is still pretty good, and perfect for sharing with friends and family.